austozi/selfhosted/fdroidserver/README.md

 This command will generate template metadata files in ./config/www/fdroid/metadata for new APK files.
 Please edit these manually, then execute the update command above again to update the index.

-To schedule index updates, add the following line to ./config/crontabs/root:
+To schedule unatteded index updates, add the following line to ./config/crontabs/root:

 ```
 0 * * * * fdroid update -c